 When you could only get a 0.65% yield on a 10-year Treasury bond in 2020, why bother?
 Most didn’t.
 However, some people did bother because they feared the world was coming to an end.
 Of course, we know now the world did not end with COVID and the S&P 500 and real estate zoomed higher.

 Today, buying a Treasury bond up to a 3-year duration looks attractive.
-Chances are high inflation will come down within three years.
+Chances are high inflation will come down within two years.
 If it does, earning a 4%+ yield will look incrementally more attractive over time.
+It's easier to generate more passive income during bear markets caused by rising rats.
+Take advantage.

 Buying a 5-year Treasury bond with a lower 4.38% yield (vs. 4.5% for a 3-year) is a little more difficult.
 It's hard to forecast three years into the future, let alone five years.
 At the same time, locking in a 4%+ rate for longer is also enticing since 2007 was the last time the 10-year bond yield was above 4%.